woohoolabs/zen/README.md

 a fully featured container, please choose another project.
 In this case, I would recommend you to check out the awesome [PHP-DI](https://github.com/php-di/php-di) instead of Zen.

-But if the functionality offered By Zen is enough for you then Zen will amaze you with its simplicity (the core of the project only consists of cc.
+But if the functionality offered by Zen is enough for you then Zen will amaze you with its simplicity (the core of the project only consists of cc.
 600 lines of code), high performance (it has [similar speed](https://rawgit.com/kocsismate/php-di-container-benchmarks/master/var/benchmark.html) when you manually instantiate your objects) and its easy configuration (Zen was designed to work with the least amount of configuration).